Form I-9 Considerations for Re-opening Worksites

 Overcoming Key Challenges with Section 2 Requirements

-The government’s flexibility allowing for “remote verification” ends November 19, 2020, unless the government extends this date.
-This provision was originally set to expire on May 19, 2020, but has since been extended several times with the most recent extension announced on September 14.
+The government’s flexibility allowing for “remote verification” ends December 31, 2020, unless the government extends this date.
+This provision was originally set to expire on May 19, 2020, but has since been extended several times.

 When normal operations resume, employers will have limited time to organize face-to-face meetings with new-hires to inspect Section 2 documents.
 All employees who were on-boarded using remote verification will have three business days to present identity and employment eligibility documentation.